-Activities and costs that you may not apply for include the following:
+Activities that you may not apply for include the following:

-- Major capital purchases - Ongoing core costs - Activities or costs that do not fit the purpose of the scheme - Touring and dissemination of artworks abroad - Activities that would be more appropriate for consideration by another funding body - e.g. other state agencies, such as Culture Ireland, third-level institutions, etc. - Activities that have already taken place or that will have commenced before a decision is made about your application - Activities undertaken for charity-fundraising purposes, for participation in a competition, or for primarily profit-making purposes - Activities that have already been assessed by the Arts Council, unless you demonstrate that you have developed the proposal since previously applying or if the Council has specifically advised you to redirect your application to this award.
+- Activities that do not fit the purpose of the scheme - Touring and dissemination of artworks abroad - Activities that would be more appropriate for consideration by another funding body - e.g. other state agencies, such as Culture Ireland, third-level institutions, etc. - Activities that have already taken place or that will have commenced before a decision is made about your application - Activities by registered charities that are for fundraising for other organisations

+- Activities that are for participating in a competition - Activities that are for profit-making - Activities that have already been assessed by the Arts Council, unless you demonstrate that you have developed the proposal since previously applying or if the Council has specifically advised you to redirect your application to this award.
 Please bear in mind that such advice is not an indication of a successful outcome.